 In Ontario, domestic violence complainants have little to no ability to prevent the police from laying a charge; and though their wishes may influence the prosecution in appropriate cases, they have little to no power to actually put a stop to a domestic case.

 In fact, as myth no. 3 above shows, a skilled prosecutor can and often will refuse to withdraw domestic charges even where the complainant has significantly changed or "recanted" their testimony.

 However pervasive the three myths in this article might be, they represent just one small facet of a good domestic violence lawyer's assessment of a case.
 Whatever a complainant's wishes might be, a skilled criminal defence lawyer can and must consider dozens of other nuances: other witness testimony, motives to lie, past occurrences, the law of bad character evidence, and, of course, the client's version of what happened.

 The bottom line?
 Domestic violence cases are complicated.
 They merge a hyper-vigilant justice system with emotional clients, high expectations, and a sophisticated overlay of legal rules the vast majority of Canadians think they understand - but don't.

-If you've been charged with a domestic violence offence, or are a complainant in search of advice, contact Shaffie Law today for a complementary consultation.
+If you've been charged with a domestic violence offence, or are a complainant in search of advice, contact Shaffie Law today for a consultation.
 Many of our clients' domestic charges have been withdrawn, and we pride ourselves on helping to empower every Canadian arrive at a clear understanding of their legal rights.
 Don't delay: hire an experienced criminal lawyer today.